juliajoo/docs/_posts/2019-05-15-process-training.md

 ---

 In this post we train a machine learning algorithm with data from the DCD Hub, in Python.
-We

-# Train

 We use a Jupyter Notebook to lead you through the training process.
 If you do not have Jupyter yet, you can install it with the following commands in the terminal:

 ```bash